mjayadharan/MMMFE-ST-DD/README.md

-# MMMFE-VT-Darcy
+# MMMFE-ST-DD
-Code development for numerical simulations to simulate time-dependent Darcy flow(parabolic PDE) using Multiscale Mortar Mixed Finite Elements(MMMFE) and variable time stepping (VT) for each subdomain.
-This give rise to a space-time DD technique.
+Code development  to simulate time-dependent difussion problem using Multiscale Mortar Mixed Finite Elements(MMMFE) and variable time step for each subdomain.
+This give rise to a space-time DD technique allowing non-matching in both space and time.
 The final solution is visualized in a space-time domain.
 Details of the spaces used and rough algorithm can be found in report.pdf and algorithm.pdf respectively.

 ## Author
 -----------